For many software asset managers the issue of post-warranty licensing is never given a thought. And that’s just the way IBM likes it.

 Because they are often sold – and renewed – together, you may assume that both are required to maintain compliance with an IBM software audit.
 The reality is that they are completely separate entities, and you are free to drop IBM maintenance coverage at the end of your current agreement.

-Many organisations choose IBM third party support because it gives them back complete control of their application infrastructure.
+Many organizations choose IBM third-party support because it gives them back complete control of their application infrastructure.
 They can choose if and when to upgrade, maintaining stability and availability – factors critical in modern corporate IT success.